 If your ice maker has stopped working, check the temperature in the room.
 If it’s over 80 degrees, try lowering the thermostat to around 70 to 75 degrees.

 If the room is fine, but the air directly around your ice machine is over 85 degrees, make sure your ice machine is getting enough ventilation.
 If there are boxes or other clutter around the machine, clear those out.
-If the machine doesn’t have at least a foot of space on all sides of the machine, install the machine in a larger area.
+If the industrial ice cube maker doesn’t have at least a foot of space on all sides of the machine, install the machine in a larger area.

 Low Water Flow